saulrichardson/solstice/src/injestion/shared/storage/README.md

 Standardized file organization and path management for the ingestion pipeline.

-## Overview
+## Architecture Overview

-The storage module provides a consistent interface for managing all files generated during PDF processing.
-It ensures:
+The storage module serves as the data persistence layer for the ingestion system, providing a consistent interface for managing all files generated during PDF processing.
+It implements a hierarchical storage structure that mirrors the processing pipeline stages.

+### Key Responsibilities

-- **Organized Structure**: Predictable file locations
+- **Path Management**: Centralized control over file locations and naming
-- **Safe Naming**: Filesystem-compatible document IDs
+- **Safe Naming**: Filesystem-compatible document ID generation
-- **Easy Access**: Helper functions for common operations
+- **Stage Organization**: Structured directories for each processing stage
+- **JSON Persistence**: Standardized serialization for metadata
-- **Configurable Paths**: Runtime path customization
+- **Runtime Configuration**: Dynamic path customization for different environments
+- **Cache Management**: Efficient storage and retrieval of processed documents

 ## Directory Structure